-- The surest way to avoid transmission of sexually transmitted diseases is to abstain from sexual contact, or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.
+- The surest way to avoid transmission of sexually transmitted infections is to abstain from sexual contact or to be in a long-term mutually monogamous relationship with a partner who has been tested and is known to be uninfected.

 - Latex male condoms, when used consistently and correctly, can reduce the risk of transmission of chlamydia.

 - Chlamydia screening is recommended annually for all sexually active women 25 years of age and younger.
-Any genital symptoms such as discharge or burning during urination or unusual sore or rash should be a signal to stop having sex and to consult a health care provider immediately.
+Any genital symptoms such as discharge, burning during urination, or unusual sore or rash should be a signal to stop having sex and to consult a health care provider immediately.

-- If a person has been treated for chlamydia (or any other STD), he or she should notify all recent sex partners so they can see a health care provider and be treated.
+- If a person has been treated for chlamydia (or any other STI), he or she should notify all recent sex partners so they can see a health care provider and be treated.

 Below are links PAMF accessed when researching this topic.
 PAMF does not sponsor or endorse any of these sites, nor does PAMF guarantee the accuracy of the information contained on them.